Best Gusto Alternatives in 2026

 What you get for the premium is depth.
 Both vendors handle multi-state tax registration, complex garnishments, certified payroll for government contractors, and full benefits administration, areas where Gusto can stall on edge cases.
 They also carry deeper compliance support for businesses crossing the 50-employee ACA threshold or operating in heavily regulated states.
 ADP and Paychex both score around 4.1 to 4.2/5 on G2, with praise for dedicated reps and criticism aimed at upselling and rigid contracts.

 Best fit: a growing company, 50+ employees, multi-state operations, or an industry with prevailing-wage or union reporting where a dedicated service rep and an audit-ready compliance team are worth paying a premium over Gusto.
 A 5-person agency with all W-2 staff in one state is overpaying for capacity it will not use; for that profile, Gusto or OnPay remains the better economic choice.
+For a closer look at either provider, see our full ADP review and Paychex review, or our direct Gusto vs ADP Run comparison.
+If you are hiring across state lines, check each state's minimum wage and SUI rules in our 2026 state payroll tax reference before you register in a new state.

 Gusto pain points: Support, Pro-Rated Payroll, and Reporting